 Grove is more expensive than LearnVest.
 Grove builds plans with a focus on investing whereas LearnVest leans toward cash-flow, budgeting, and saving.
 Robo-advisors don’t accommodate one-off financial plans.

 Scenario two: You want a financial plan and investment management.
 You have a $100,000 portfolio.

 |LearnVest||No||Does not focus on investing|

 Grove doesn’t measure up to established robo-advisors who charge less and deliver as much if not more.
-The problem with Grove is that they force enrollment into their financial planning service to access investment management, which will incur a cost of 0.25% above $100,000 managed.
-Grove’s fee for $200,000 managed works out to $850 ($600+$250) or 0.43% on AUM a year.
+The problem with Grove is that it forces enrollment into its financial planning service to access investment management, which will incur a cost of 0.25% above $100,000 managed.
+Grove’s fee for $200,000 managed works out to $1,030 ($780+$250) or 0.52% on AUM a year.
 That’s expensive given the alternatives.